owlcollab/owltools/README.txt

 We can use a variety of metrics - jacard similarity, maximum information content of LCS, average IC of all elements of LCS as considered independent....

-* Obo Ontology Release Manager

-It is an ant based command line tool which produces ontologies versions releases.
-The command 'bin/ontology-release-runner' builds an ontology release.
-This tool is supposed to be run from the location where a particular ontology release are to be maintained.
-In the process of producing a particular release this tool labels the release with a auto generated version id.
-The version id is maintained in the VERSION-INFO file.
-All files produced for a particular release are assembled in the directory of name by the date of the release.
-Run the 'bin/ontology-release-runner --h' tool with the --h option to get help which parameter to pass the tool.
-To build the latest jar for the ontology release manager run the  'ant ontology-release-jar' ant command.
-'